ainulsfwn/bakery-management-system-project/README.md

 * SITI ROSDIYANAH BINTI IDRIS (2415502)

 ## 2. Project Overview
-The Bakery Management System is a web-based application developed to streamline daily bakery operations.
-It provides an efficient platform for managing customer orders, tracking bakery inventories (such as cookies and pastry ingredients), and monitoring sales records.
-This system helps bakery owners manage and oversee shop operations more efficiently online.
+The Bakery Management System is a web-based application developed using Laravel to streamline bakery operations.
+The system enables customers to browse bakery products, place orders, manage shopping carts and make table reservations.
+It also provides administrators with tools to manage products, monitor customer orders, oversee reservations and track order delivery statuses through a centralized dashboard.

 ## 3. Project Objectives
+* To develop a web-based bakery management system using Laravel and the MVC architecture.
+* To implement secure user authentication and role-based access control for customers and administrators.
-* To understand full-stack development by applying the MVC architecture and creating complete CRUD features for managing menus, orders, and table statuses via GitHub.
+* To provide complete CRUD functionality for managing bakery products and order processing.
-* To secure backend access using user authentication, supported by a relational database schema mapped accurately through ERD and Sequence Diagrams.
-* To design an intuitive, easy-to-use interface for staff while ensuring all menu categories and operations strictly adhere to Islamic and halal standards.
+* To create a user-friendly interface that improves operational efficiency for bakery staff and customers.

 ## 4. Target Users
 * **Customers:** Authenticated end-users who browse the halal-certified product catalogue (cookies and pastries), manage their shopping cart, choose fulfillment methods (delivery or self-pickup), and track their order histories.